 Newport News’s commitment to Advanced Manufacturing starts young.
 Our enviable offering of trade schools and workforce education programs means a highly capable talent pool for your company to tap into.
 You may also choose to strengthen your own workforce with these programs.
-Thomas Newport Community College has a leading Workforce Development program, designed for individuals or organizations large and small.
+Thomas Nelson Community College has a leading Workforce Development program, designed for individuals or organizations large and small.
 Beyond education and training, your company can take advantage of tax incentives that help industrial companies make the most of their money.

 Tech & Start-up

 If you are thinking about starting a tech company in Newport News, you aren’t the first.
 Industry leaders like NASA and Canon call the Newport News area home.
 And we recently unveiled the TechCenter: over 1 million square feet of collaborative office, retail and research space in partnership with technology leaders, like the world-renowned Jefferson Lab and Virginia Tech Corporate Research Center.
 Best of all, the City is committed to helping you get started with several tech incentives, including a business license tax abatement of 50% for a period of 10 years.

 Aviation & Aerospace